jorelvcode/RescueAI/README.md

 ## Application Design

 RescueAI utilizes a number of items in regards to its application design:
 - The chatbot feature is meant to reference jurisdiction-specific 911 operator protocol documents for its answers.
-As a substitute, two synthetic protocol documents have been provided.
+As a substitute, **two synthetic protocol documents** have been provided.
-- The chatbot feature is powered by OpenAI's GPT-4.
+- The chatbot feature is powered by **OpenAI's GPT-4**.
-- The keyword extraction feature is powered by OpenAI's GPT-4 and Whisper.
+- The keyword extraction feature is powered by **OpenAI's GPT-4 and Whisper**.
-- The application as a whole is written in Python and hosted on a Streamlit website.
+- The application as a whole is written in Python and hosted on a **Streamlit** website.

 ## Ethical Design